marcandrewessner/fullfocusphone/README.md

 ## How to setup this phone

+To setup the phone `FullFocusHomeScreen.apk` and `KeyboardDriver.apk` need to be installed on the phone.

+Note: as of now, the settings are stored in the android project xml files

 - Todo: build apk >> make available to install (show adb commands)
 - changing OS (Launcher to set the home screen)
 - show how to vonfigure app list, activate / deacrivate sidebar